Circumference Calculator

 How do I find the circumference if I only know the diameter?

-Can I calculate the circumference from the area of the circle?
+Can I calculate the circumference from the area?

-How to find the radius from the circumference?
+How do I find the radius from the circumference?

 What is the difference between circumference and perimeter?

-Why do I get different results when using 3.14 versus the Pi button?
+Why do results differ when using 3.14 versus a precise value of pi?

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.